 If your trap fails the first time, you can keep trying but since this is a turn-based game, it will use up your turn each time.
 If you can, weaken the pet a bit more before you try again.
-Over time, your traps can improve twice with Strong Traps and Pristine Traps – both are achievement-bound.
+Over time, your traps will improve with Strong Traps and Pristine Traps – both are achievement-bound.

 - Higher quality pets get a larger stat allotment each time you level.
-So be on the lookout for Rares!
+So be on the lookout for rares.

 - There is no way to determine the quality of a rare before you engage it in battle since it’s predetermined as it spawns.

 - You can tell the quality of the pet somewhat after you start battling.
 The health bar is a good indicator, especially if you’ve already tamed a wild one of the same type.
 The rare ones will have a substantial jump in health compared to the poor, common and to a lesser degree uncommon varieties so use your initial pet as a baseline for comparison.

 When you open your Pet Journal, you can tell the uniqueness of each pet by selecting each one and looking in the main box or by looking at the coloured border of each pet going down the list.
 You can also rename the pets the same way or set certain pets to a favourite short-list (see above).